 This EventStorming Remote Modelling Workshop with Alberto Brandolini will lead you through three different styles of EventStorming performed remotely, we’ll practice and discuss different styles of facilitation on business-class scenarios, in large and small teams.

-The workshop is divided into three half-day modules, each one focused on a specific format.
+The workshop is divided into four half-day modules, each one focused on a specific format.

 Exploring the whole with Big Picture EventStorming will help you lead and design exploratory workshops where multiple stakeholders and points of view are represented.